-- Qualitative and quantitative factors - All factors are assessed on standalone and relative basis.

-0.1 Scope: Insurer Financial Strength (IFS) rating of a general insurer is assesses a general insurer/general takaful operator's1 relative ability to meet policyholders and contractual obligations.
+- Qualitative and quantitative factors - All factors are assessed on standalone and relative basis. - 1.1 Scope: Insurer Financial Strength (IFS) rating of a general insurer assesses a general insurer/general takaful operator's relative ability to meet policyholders' and contractual obligations.
 The basic objective of this methodology is to enhance transparency of PACRA's rating process by clearly specifying and discussing the relevant factors for the IFS rating of the general insurers.
 PACRA understands the distinction that general insurance carries with respect to its risks and challenges despite its generic commonality with life insurance business.
 PACRA recognizes the need to document its approach towards rating the general insurance companies and general takaful operators.
 This methodology draws upon the international perspective and the local experience gained through interaction with the market players and other participants of the broad financial sector of Pakistan.
-The financial strength rating is assigned to the general insurer itself, and no liabilities or obligations of the general insurer are specifically rated unless otherwise stated.

-0.1.1 The financial strength rating does not address the willingness of management to honor general insurer's obligations, nor does the rating address the quality of general insurer's claims handling services.
-In the context of the financial strength rating, the timeliness of payments is considered relative to both contract and/or policy terms and also recognizes the possibility of acceptable delays caused by circumstances unique to the insurance industry, including claims reviews, fraud investigations and coverage disputes.

-0.1.2 Although this methodology follows a distinct analytical approach compared to life insurance ratings, the rating scale on which general insurers' ratings are placed are the same as that for life insurance companies.
+The financial strength rating is assigned to the general insurer itself, and no liabilities or obligations of the general insurer are specifically rated unless otherwise stated. - 1.1.1 The insurer financial strength rating does not address the willingness of management to honor the general insurer's obligations, nor does it address the quality of the insurer's claim handling services.
+The insurer financial strength rating considers the timeliness of payments relative to both contract and/or policy terms and also however, recognizes the possibility of acceptable delays caused by circumstances unique to the insurance industry, including claims reviews, fraud investigations and coverage disputes. - 1.1.2 Although this methodology follows a distinct analytical approach compared to life insurance ratings, the rating scale on which general insurers' ratings are placed are the same as that for life insurance companies.
 The reason is that, despite differences, the ultimate obligations being covered are towards the policyholders.
 This is why both have same notational values along with same definitions.
 Likewise, PACRA believes that insofar as obligations towards policyholders are considered, there is no difference between general insurance companies and general takaful operators.
 The latter would be employing Islamic principles for the structure of the business.
 However, the efficacy of these principles and the operators' adherence to them would remain the prerogative of the sharia advisors of the general insurer.
-This entails that IFS rating assigned to the general takaful operator's adherence to these principles but rather on its ability to meet obligations towards policy holders.

-0.2 Rating Framework: The liabilities a general insurer covers belong necessarily to the future period.
+This entails that IFS rating assigned to the general takaful operator would not be an opinion on the accuracy of the principles and quality of operator's adherence to these principles but rather on its ability to meet obligations towards policy holders. - 1.2 Rating Framework: The liabilities covered by a general insurer belong to the future period.
 Therefore, it is utmost critical that the financial indicators of the general insurer remain stable over the medium term.
-Consequently, the approach that PACRA has employed is a blend of qualitative and quantitative data.
-The quantification helps in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
+The approach that PACRA has employed is an analysis of a blend of qualitative and quantitative data.
+The quantitative side assists in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
 Neither all factors can be quantified nor do quantitative values portray the whole story.
-PACRA, therefore, seeks to employ a best combination of both to ensure comparability between ratings over time.
-Overall factors are categorized under these key areas: Profile, Ownership, Governance, Management, Business Risk and Financial Risk.

-0.2.1 In August 2022, the SECP introduced a registration regime for digital-only insurers and dedicated micro insurers to promote digitalization and innovation.
+Therefore, PACRA seeks to employ a combination of both to ensure comparability between ratings over time.
+Overall factors are categorized under these key areas: Profile, Ownership, Governance, Management, Business Risk and Financial Risk. - 1.2.1 In August 2022, the SECP introduced a registration regime for digital-only insurers and dedicated micro insurers to promote digitalization and innovation.
 This framework is expected to enable expansion of insurance product range in Pakistan and greater financial inclusion.
 The factors described in this methodology apply to traditional as well as digital insurers.

-1 In this document, the term "General Insurer" denotes both general insurer and takaful operators wherever these are not separately mentioned
+Together.
+Creating Value.

+General Insurance & Takaful Operator Rating